Effects of Berry phase and instantons in one dimensional Kondo-Heisenberg model

 Since the functional measure is not invariant under chiral rotation, we need to find the Jacobian of the transformation which leads to the chiral anomaly terms.
-Now following Ref.~\onlinecite{Fujikawa, GamboaSaravi, Tanaka} we build up this finite rotation by applying successive chiral rotations at infinitesimal increment: $\psi \to \exp(i\frac{\pi}{4}\alpha \mathbf{n}\cdot \boldsymbol \sigma \gamma_5)\chi$, where $\alpha $ is the increment parameter that ranges between zero and unity.
-Under such transformation, the forward scattering term and the kinetic energy parts respectively transform into

-where we have set the Fermi velocity $v=1$, and at the end of the calculations we will restore $v$ by dimensional analysis.
-The Jacobian is evaluated as

-where the Dirac operator $D_{\alpha}$ is found by combining all the transformed fermion bilinears.
-The explicit expression for $D_{\alpha}$ is given by
+After an explicit calculation detailed in the supplementary materials \cite{supplementary}, we find the Jacobian